-I planned the days on this weekend adventure, and Sally planned the nights.
+I planned the days on this weekend adventure, and my wife planned the nights.
 She booked us at the Cedaredge Lodge, a mom-and-pop motel that has great ratings.

 The young woman who checked us in spent about 20 minutes explaining all the place had to offer—benches and swings along the creek, indoor and outdoor patios, an arcade, bocce ball and horseshoes, a hot tub, a fire pit …

 She took us to our room and showed us every inch of it.
 Her dad had purchased an old motor court built in the 1940’s and did his own upgrade.
 He turned our room into a “suite” by building a wall across the room and cramming a refrigerator, stove, and sink into the space, which left very little moving-around space.

 We drove up the road a piece and ate supper at a local diner.
 We sat on a patio along the creek and made a very pleasant meal of mediocre hamburgers.

 When we got back to the motel, I wandered around out back.

 I spotted a pair of Mule Deer in a field.
 The buck wandered into a neighboring yard out of sight.
 I tried to get a photo of the doe in front of an old barn, but my camera wouldn’t focus.
 I gave up and turned around to find the buck about 20 feet away and headed toward me.